lwojcik/blizzapi-docs/docs/docs/usage/custom-access-token.md

 ### refreshExpiredAccessToken
 Default: ``false``

 If set to ``true``, BlizzAPI will attempt to obtain a new access token if authorization error is encountered (e.g. invalid or expired access token is provided).
+Note that if you don't initialize BlizzAPI with `clientId` and `clientSecret`, using this option will trigger an error.

 ### onAccessTokenExpired
 Default: ``undefined``

 Callback function to run when BlizzAPI performs a query with invalid or expired access token.
-This can be used for variety of purposes, such as logging or triggering alerts.
+If you initialize BlizzAPI with custom access token (e.g. no `clientId` / `clientSecret` provided), you should treat this property as mandatory, as your expired access token won't refresh itself.
+You can also use this property for variety of other purposes, such as logging or triggering alerts.

 ### onAccessTokenRefresh
 Default ``undefined``